IndrekHaav/photoprism-debian/README.md

 #### Tensorflow

 [Tensorflow](https://www.tensorflow.org/) is an AI library developed by Google.
 PhotoPrism uses it to classify photos and detect faces.
-The necessary version (1.15, as of the writing of this) can be downloaded from the PhotoPrism website:
+The necessary version (1.15, as of the writing of this) can be downloaded from the PhotoPrism website.
+In most cases, if you have [a reasonably recent CPU](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX2), you'll want the AVX2 version.
+For older CPUs, use the AVX version by replacing "avx2" with "avx" in the below commands.
+If in doubt, check what your CPU supports by running `lscpu | grep --color avx`.

 ```shell
 $ wget https://dl.photoprism.org/tensorflow/linux/libtensorflow-linux-avx2-1.15.2.tar.gz